AKRGames/GoAnimate-2016-Offline/README.md

 ## About the creator
 The creator of this improvement of Wrapper: Offline is MapidsFanAnimate2006#2658.
 He puts the first letter of each word capitalized, I guess.

+## And if Chromium doesn't work...
+It's not my fault.
+Some of the files can't fit in here because the path is too large.
+You have to get the MEGA file link, which is outdated.

+## Discord Server
+discord.gg/uUpVgysjpX